echurch/dlpix/README.md

 * A data generator exists in the generator directory to read the numpy wire-time data, converted from Eric's DUNE-like 4 APA root-file simulations.
     * The above train_vgg command will in principle run a VGG16-like network to learn on pi0s, gammas, e-s.
-* A new generator to parse the pixel data needs to be similarly written.
+* A new generator exists to parse the pixel data and run/train/infer on the pixel data too.
+Not obvious it's learning yet.
-    * Eric is doing this now ...
-    * once it works: train_nbn3D --steps=1 --epochs=10 --history=wire-pix.json  --output=wire-pix.h5 data/*/singlepix_ana_*.npy
+    * train_nbn3D --steps=1 --epochs=10 --history=wire-pix.json  --output=wire-pix.h5 data/*/singlepix_ana_*.npy

 ************************************************************************************************************************